pydata/pydata-sphinx-theme/tests/README.md

-This directory contains two test files that use pytest.
+# PyData Sphinx tests

+This directory contains the Python tests for the theme.
+These tests are built with [pytest](https://docs.pytest.org/en/stable/) and are called through `nox`.

 `test_build.py` checks that the static HTML output of the build process conforms to various expectations.
 It builds static HTML pages based on configurations in